tlcoles/02-Advanced-CSS-Portfolio/README.md

 # 02-Advanced-CSS-Portfolio
-ESMT Coding Bootcamp Challenge – create a portfolio page with HTML and CSS
+Homework assignment of the ESMT Coding Bootcamp Challenge to create a responsive portfolio page with HTML and CSS

+Screenshot